-PG&E pleads not guilty to charges in deadly blast
+PG&E pleads not guilty to charges in gas blast

-Steve Bauer, an attorney for the company, entered the plea in federal court to all 28 counts, including obstruction of justice.
-The new indictment — announced last month — replaced a 12-count indictment that related to PG&E's safety practices but did not include an obstruction charge.
+Steve Bauer, an attorney for the company, entered the plea in court on Monday to all 28 counts in the indictment, including obstruction of justice.

-Prosecutors say PG&E tried to mislead federal investigators about pipeline testing and maintenance procedures it was following at the time of the 2010 explosion in the city of San Bruno and for six months afterward.
+Prosecutors say PG&E tried to mislead federal investigators about pipeline testing and maintenance procedures it was following at the time of the 2010 explosion in San Bruno and for six months afterward.

-PG&E said in a statement on Monday that the obstruction charge stems from a paperwork error that the company quickly corrected.
+PG&E says the obstruction charge stems from a paperwork error that the company quickly corrected.